-Fly Fishing the Mother’s Day Caddis Hatch on the Lower Madison River (In-Depth Guide)
+Fly Fishing the Mother’s Day Caddis Hatch in Montana - Madison River

 Every spring on the Lower Madison, there’s a moment when the river shifts gears.
 The water starts to warm, trout slide into feeding lanes, and clouds of tan caddis signal that winter is officially in the rearview mirror.
 The Mother’s Day Caddis hatch isn’t just another bug—it’s the first true dry-fly opportunity of the season, where timing, observation, and the right fly can turn an ordinary spring day into nonstop action.